Coder-RD/SQL-Challenge/README.md

 ### 📂 Files Added

-    Day16-SQL/
+    Day17-SQL/
     │
-    ├── Weather Observation Station 11.sql
+    ├── Weather Observation Station 12.sql
-    └── Screenshot (218).png
+    └── Screenshot (219).png

 ### 💡 Key Concept

-The **Weather Observation Station 11** challenge requires retrieving city names from the `STATION` table based on conditions involving whether the city name starts or ends with a vowel.
+The **Weather Observation Station 12** challenge requires retrieving city names from the `STATION` table that do not start with vowels and do not end with vowels.

 The `DISTINCT` keyword is used to ensure that duplicate city names are not included in the result.